IEL Awards 2024: In-house and chambers shortlists revealed

 Richard Lamb, Adobe

-In-house Leader of Tomorrow
+Leader of Tomorrow – In-house

 Alice Rockall, Condé Nast